 There are many reasons why you might need to get a muzzle for your dog.
 Muzzles are sometimes recommended by trainers whilst building the confidence of a nervous dog or socialising a dog who has a history of being aggressive.
-Muzzles are sometimes needed at the vets, groomers or when travelling with your dog abroad.
+Dog muzzles are sometimes needed at the vets, groomers or when travelling with your dog abroad.
 They are often only needed for short periods of time, but it is a good idea to muzzle train your dog so that if it ever is necessary it is not stressful for your dog.
-The best muzzle that we can recommend is the baskerville muzzle.
+The best muzzle that we can recommend is the Baskerville muzzle.

 Why we needed to try a Baskerville Muzzle

 We started to muzzle train our Patterdale Terrier for several reasons.
 Firstly, he started to get a bit nippy with other dogs and was muzzled at doggy daycare!
 Secondly, we are considering travelling or moving abroad.
 Thirdly, we started to realise that there would be some exceptional circumstances such as the vet where he might need muzzling and if he was trained to take a muzzle it would minimise his stress.

 Apparently at doggy daycare Blake started to get a bit nippy with other dogs when playing or if he did not want to play and another dog was pushing him to.
 At doggy daycare he got muzzled without us realising – this appeared to have been stressful for him.

 We then decided to muzzle train him incase he ever needed to be temporarily muzzled in exceptional circumstances such as vets or socialisation training.
 Blake would only ever be wearing it in this situation temporarily for around 20 mins and only when absolutely necessary.
 If he was exposed to the muzzle with training he would happily except one in the future without any fuss or stress to him.